 What Do Chiropractors Do?

 Chiropractic care involves a detailed and advanced level of understanding of human physiology and the human body to properly treat a person holistically.
 Their job is to find the cause of the problem and look at the whole picture to treat the cause of the symptoms you are experiencing.
-The classes will start by training the student how to palpate.
-They will learn how to examine the body with hands and fingers specifically and then learn manipulation techniques.
-The adjusting techniques start with the low to mid-back and then once they have obtained the proper technique they can start cervical adjustments, which are more delicate and require a better technique.
+The classes will start by training the student how to palpate the spine.
+Palpation is the art of feeling for joint restriction or subluxation (less than a dislocation).
+The student chiropractor will learn how to examine the body, and eventually learn the science and art of spinal manipulation techniques.
+The adjusting techniques start with the low to mid-back and then once the student chiropractor has learned the proper technique they can start cervical (neck) adjustments, which require a better and more careful technique.

 Chiropractors work to perform specific duties including;